jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Can an employer (openly) discriminate against race or gender?
 Can a comedian leave a TV network to start his own internet podcast?
 Does your boss decide which apps you can use?
 Do you treat your plumber the same way?

 In practical terms, Techvolution means ordinary people return to being specialists.
-Empowering frontline workers means employees are given some freedom to select their own tools at work with government regulation.
-More importantly, we should all be protected at work and at home with a new understanding that antagonism is wrong.
+Our society empowers frontline workers by giving employees some freedom to select their own tools at work with government regulation.
+More importantly, however, we should all be protected, at work, and at home, with a new social understanding that antagonism is wrong.

 Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses can better upgrade our society to the Internet Age.
 They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different bosses committed to stopping progress.

-If Main Street wants freedom at work, we need to step up and adopt Techvolution.
-If you're thinking no one else will, then fine, let them stay on the Titantic.
-It's better to be on a life raft with a two-way radio then doing nothing.

-But people will join.
-Because once enough of us step up, the bullshitization of work ends, and we actually enjoy our jobs again.
-With the added benefit of seeing our society improve each year.

-Ending road traffic, paying down government debt, stopping climate change, and landing on Mars!
+Once we empower the frontline to use modern tools, we'll evolve solutions to road traffic, government debt, climate change.
 What a bunch of great reasons to be happy!

 Ordinary people living happy lives wins the game of evolution.
 To get there, we need to adopt a modern philosophy and become a player god of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.